SamEureka/balenaRancher/README.md

 ## Install / Config / Deploy

 ### BalenaCloud setup
 This project assumes a fairly advanced level of knowledge about BalenaCloud and the steps to create a new fleet.
 If this is your first time deploying a project, we recommend familiarizing yourself with BalenaCloud by following the steps in this [Getting started](https://www.balena.io/docs/learn/getting-started/raspberrypi4-64/nodejs/) tutorial and then coming back here to deploy your Rancher server and ranch-hand worker nodes.

+1. Create a new fleet in balenaCloud and name it `balenaRancher`.
+2. Add a device to your new fleet.

 ### balenaRancher setup
 _these are the barebones instructions to get you started... better instructions are planned_